fedora-riscv/dotnet7.0/README.md

-# dotnet5.0
+# dotnet6.0

-This is the .NET 5.0 package for Fedora.
+This is the pre-release .NET 6.0 package for Fedora.

 This package is maintained by the Fedora DotNet SIG (Special Interest Group).
 You can find out more about the DotNet SIG at: